10 things: crow island school

-Winnetka's progressive elementary school is on claass HAUS today.
+Winnetka's famed elementary school is on claass HAUS today.

 Crow Island School changed education design forever.
 Here are the ten things you need to know about the progressive landmark.

-In 1938, Superintendent of Winnetka (IL) Public Schools Carleton Washburne commissioned an elementary school that would revolutionize both architecture and education.
+In 1938, Superintendent of Winnetka (IL) Public Schools, Carleton Washburne, commissioned an elementary school that would revolutionize both architecture and education.
 Washburne, a leader of the progressive philosophy, sought a new building that would embody the tenets of experiential, child-centric learning.
-A collaborative effort between the influential superintendent and a talented group of architects (see below), the design of Crow Island School became a progressive icon, a groundbreaking model of how an elementary school could look and function in modern America.
+A collaborative effort between the influential superintendent and a talented group of architects (see below), the design of Crow Island School became an icon, a groundbreaking model of how an elementary school could look and function in modern America.

 2. Designed by a distinguished team of architects.